NLeSC/guide/intellectual_property/examples_libraries.md

 - How should the work(s) be licensed?

   If we distribute unidecode, we should do so under the GPL version 2 or higher, as arbitrarily removing licenses from someone else's code does not make sense.
 The combined work xtas must be distributed under the same licenses, or a subset of them.
-The xtas Python code must be licensed under the GPLv2+ (if we do consider it to be a derivative work), or can be licensed in any way we want (if we consider it to not be a derivative work of Unidecode).
+The xtas Python code can be licensed in any way we want.

+  We should choose a license for the xtas Python code that is compatible with at least one of the licenses that unidecode can be distributed under, so that others can assemble and distribute combined works.
+Our default license, the ALv2, is compatible with the GPLv3 (but not with the GPLv2, for technical reasons), so we can use it here.

-  If we choose the latter option and a license that is not compatible with the GPL, then the combined work will not be distributable.
-The Apache License v2 is incompatible with the GPL version 2 for technical reasons, but it is compatible with the GPL version 3.
-Since unidecode is (also) licensed under the GPL version 3, we can, again if it isn't a derivative work, license the xtas Python code under the Apache License v2, and the combined work under the GPL version 3 or later.
+  The combined work should then be licensed under the GPL version 3 or later.
+If it is important that it can be used under the GPLv2 as well, then we can license the xtas Python code under both the ALv2 and the GPLv2 (i.e. we offer both licenses, and the user can choose to accept either or both), and the combined work under the GPL version 2 or later.

-Since this is a gray area, and whether something is a derivative work or not may depend on the exact relationship between the components, we will decide on an interpretation and license on a case-by-case basis.
-In this particular case, the dependency was removed.
+  Finally, if it is decided at some point in the future that the xtas Python source code is a derivative work of unidecode because it calls into it, even if none of unidecode is included in the work, then we must distribute the xtas Python code under at least one of the GPL licenses that unidecode is distributed under.
+In that case, we can offer xtas under the ALv2 and GPLv2+ set of licenses.

+As is probably clear by now, dependencies that are under a strong copyleft license complicate your life if you want people to be able to make proprietary works based on your software.
+For this reason, we try to avoid them at NLeSC.

 ### All together now